roots/docs/docs/sage/9.x/existing-projects.md

 The majority of the Sage documentation focuses on setting up new themes.
 Use this document If you are collaborating on, or taking over an existing theme.

-## Getting started

-If you've never worked on a Sage project before, make sure your local development environment is configured by following the [Getting Started guide(s)](https://docs.roots.io/getting-started/index.html).

 ## Gathering information

 To work on an existing Sage project you need to know what version of Sage you're working with.
 You can usually find this by checking the `package.json` file: